SpineEventEngine/logging/README.md

 ## Experimental status

-This library is in early stages of the development.
-While it is being used for development of Spine SDK, its API is likely to change in the near future without a notice.
+This library is in its early stages of development and is not yet stable.
-Therefore, adoption of the library in your project should be approached with great caution, until the removal of the experimental status.
+Its API may change without notice in the near future.
+Therefore, you should use it with caution in your projects until it is no longer considered experimental.

 ## Gradle dependency
 To use Spine Logging in your Gradle project: